-Californians with I/DD and their families reflecting the diversity of the state will have increased information and supports to access community-based services available to the general population.
+Californians with I/DD and their families reflecting the diversity of the state will have increased information and supports to access community based services available to the general population.

-6.4 The Council, in consultation with its federal partners, will increase identification, advocacy and/or sponsorship of legislative, regulatory, policy, procedure and/or practice changes to increase access to quality community-based services for people with I/DD and their families.
+6.4 The Council, in consultation with its federal partners, will increase identification, advocacy and/or sponsorship of legislative, regulatory, policy, procedure and/or practice changes to increase access to quality community based services for people with I/DD and their families.
 6.4A What do services/supports currently look like in your region?
 Both weaknesses and strengths.
-Strengths: 6.4B What are the barriers to full implementation of this objective?
+Strengths: SCDD continues to educate on current legislation and advocacy opportunities to the community Weakness: Do not know of formal or informal community supports reflecting the diversity of our state for individuals with I/DD in our region 6.4B What are the barriers to full implementation of this objective?
 I do not know or am aware that there is a focus/awareness/importance to considering the diversity when designing or vendor programs at Inland Regional Center 6.4C What types of activities would you recommend to help accomplish this objective?
 DDS should provide more funding, staff and training to IRC and the training should be done in partnership with family support services, Parent Advocates, Advocacy groups to ensure the diversity is considered and included and respected in support system.
 6.4D Anything else we need to know? • No